CUPID: Generative 3D Reconstruction via Joint Object and Pose Modeling: Method

-\paragraph{Pose-aligned geometry and appearance generation.} In this stage, we aim to generate the detailed 3D latent $\{ \feat_i \}_{i=1}^{\numpts}$ only at active voxels.
-Our experiments show that the original $\lflow$ from \trellis, which uses globally-attended image information, often suffers from color drift and loss of fine details (see Figure~\ref{fig:color_drifting} in Appendix~\ref{sec:comparison_3dgen}).
-To address this issue, we leverage the calculated camera pose from the first stage to inject locally-attended pixel information in each voxel.
+\paragraph{Pose-aligned geometry and appearance generation.} In this stage, we generate the detailed 3D latent $\{ \feat_i \}_{i=1}^{\numpts}$ only at active voxels.
+Our experiments show that the original $\lflow$ from \trellis, which uses globally-attended image information, often suffers from color drift and loss of fine details (see \Figref{fig:color_drifting} in \Appref{sec:comparison_3dgen}).
+To address this, we leverage the calculated camera pose from the first stage to inject locally attended pixel information in each voxel.

-Specifically, we incorporate a single-view, pixel-aligned 3D latent derived from the input image and our generated camera pose to calculate the features located at the $ i$-th voxel as follows:
+Specifically, we leverage the estimated camera pose to compute the features located at the $ i$-th voxel as follows:

 where each voxel's pixel coordinate $\mathbf{u}_i$ is obtained by projecting the coordinates of the $i$-th 3D voxel center onto the image plane with the calculated camera pose, $\interp$ denotes bilinear interpolation and $\slatenc$ is the 3D VAE encoder.
 While \dino captures high-level semantics, it loses low-level cues needed for precise 3D geometry and appearance reconstruction.
-To compensate for it, we extract complementary low-level features $\feat^{\low}$ from $\image$ with a lightweight convolutional head and sample them at $\pixcoord_i$ via $\interp$.
+To compensate, we extract complementary low-level features $\feat^{\low}$ from $\image$ with a lightweight convolutional head and sample them at $\pixcoord_i$ via $\interp$.
 Finally, for each voxel, we concatenate the current noisy voxel feature $\feat_i^{t}$ at time step $t$ with the pixel-aligned features and fuse them into the flow transformer with a linear layer: \(l_t = \mathrm{Linear}\big([\feat_i^{t}\,\oplus\, \feat^{\high}_{i} \,\oplus\, \feat^{\low}_{i}]\big)\).
 This pose-aligned fusion significantly improves 3D geometry accuracy and appearance fidelity with respect to the input image.